Hidden Costs That No One Talks About: Here Are The Expenses You Can Certainly Expect to Incur, As a Seller

-1. Real estate agent commissions.
-As the seller, you will be paying the entire 5-6% commission to split between your agent and the buyer’s.
+Commissions.
+As the seller, you will be paying the entire commission split between your agent and the buyer’s.
 There are ways to reduce this figure.

-2. Other closing costs or credits to the buyer.
+Closing costs & credits to the buyer.
 Sometimes you can agree in negotiation to pay various of the standard costs associated with closing the deal, such as fees for the escrow company; the mortgage and home appraisal; recording and transfer of the property; homeowners’ and title insurance.

 Capital gains tax.
 If you earn less than $250,000 on your home sale, you won’t owe a thing in the way of capital gains taxes.
 But if you earn more than that, you’ll want to look further into the matter.
 Once you’ve subtracted things like the costs of preparing the property for sale from the supposed gains, you may not owe the tax.